hannsen/qbittorrent_search_plugins/README.md

 [Plugin list](https://github.com/qbittorrent/search-plugins/wiki/Unofficial-search-plugins)

 # qbit_search_plugins
-Don't blame me if these run slow, it has to use chinese servers

 ## ali213.net : ali213.py
   Chinese Gaming Website

+  Don't blame me if this runs slow, it has to use chinese servers

   Beware that they sometimes upload uncracked games on here.
   If you click the "Show description page" button, you will get additional non-torrent links.